Information-Theoretic Limits and Strong Consistency on Binary Non-uniform Hypergraph Stochastic Block Models: Introduction

 \section{Introduction}

-In recent years, the task of detecting communities, partitioning the vertices of a graph into groups that are similarly connected, has received a large amount of attention, with important applications in data science, social and biological studies\cite{Arias2014CommunityDI}.
-One interesting example is the Zachary's karate club problem \cite{Zachary1977InformationFM}.
-Community detection has become one of the central problems in network analysis and machine learning \cite{Newman2002RandomGM, Ng2002SpectralCA}.
-Random graph models have been frequently employed in analyzing many clustering algorithms, for benchmarking and proving theoretical guarantees.
-In this paper, we will focus on equi-sized two-community model.
-Mathematically, let $G = (V, E)$ be a graph on $n$ vertices with $\bsigma \in \{\pm 1\}^{n}$ denoting the label vector, where $V_{+} = \{v: \sigma_v = 1\}$ and $V_{-} = \{v: \sigma_v = -1\}$ with $|V_{+}| = |V_{-}| = n/2$.
-Let $\hat{\bsigma}$ be an estimator of $\bsigma$ based on the observed graph $G$.
-Define
+Community detection refers to the task of partitioning the vertices of a graph into groups with similar connectivity patterns.
+It has attracted significant attention due to its applications in data science, social networks, and biological studies.
+A classic example is the Zachary's karate club problem \cite{Zachary1977InformationFM}.
+Community detection is now a central topic in network analysis and machine learning \cite{Newman2002RandomGM, Ng2002SpectralCA, Arias2014CommunityDI}.
+Random graph models are widely used for analyzing clustering algorithms, benchmarking, and establishing theoretical guarantees.
+In this work, we focus on the equi-sized two-community model.
+Formally, let $\gG = (\gV, \gE)$ be a graph with $N$ vertices.
+The label vector $\rvy \in \{\pm 1\}^{|\gV|}$ assigns each vertex to a community, where $\gV_{+} = \{v\in \gV| \ervy_v = 1\}$ and $\gV_{-} = \{v\in \gV| \ervy_v = -1\}$, with $|\gV_{+}| = |\gV_{-}| = N/2$.
+Given $\widehat{\rvy}, \rvy \in \{\pm 1\}^{|\gV|}$, define the \emph{Hamming distance} as

+which counts the number of entries having different values.
+We further define the \emph{mismatch} ratio as